ARgorithm/toolkit/docs/docs/cli.md

 ## Connect

 This command can be used to set your own server IP.
 All your requests will be sent to this IP.
-If you are running server locally you dont need to configure IP, instead you can use the `-l` or `--local` flag to connect to local servers.
+If you are running the server locally you don't need to configure the IP, instead you can use the `-l` or `--local` flag to connect to local servers.

 !!! info
 	when using the local flag before use it before the command